-If you are new to DevOps principles then we recommend you start with our DevOps Foundations Course first.
+If you are completely new to DevOps principles then we recommend you start with our DevOps Foundations Course, before taking this learning path.

 - April 16, 2018 - Added Learning Path Exam